 Conversely, you don't have to be too far gone to feel like decisions that would be wholly individual in other contexts were becoming heavily influenced by the group's needs.

-To where a mask or not does appear to be a decision that should only really involve your own needs and wants, But the variables that are really at play are the needs and concerns of the people around you.
+To wear a mask or not does appear to be a decision that should only really involve your own needs and wants, but the variables that are really at play are the needs and concerns of the people around you.

 For instance, getting vaccinated does not guarantee that you won't get sick, but it does drastically limit the spread to other people.

-And if those people are vaccinated too, that will limit things even more and go a long way towards helping protect the folks who can't get vaccinated, like immunocompromised people, and it will limit the transmission.
+And if those people are vaccinated too, that will limit things even more and go a long way towards helping protect the folks who can't get vaccinated, like immunocompromised people.

 Those people's health isn't your health.